TedHusted/awake/awake.md/awake.md

 She watches her virtual gauntlets move in sync with her real-life gestures.
 “Flawless,” she murmurs, flexing her hands.
 Every detail was perfect.

+The game is a  new feature for Pulse: A plugin that let members play each other.
+It is a different space  and Tessa wanted to be sure it was all good.
+Usually, she approves the test plans and lets Rachel and the others step through the  scenarios.
+For Echo Realm, Tessa is live and direct.

 “Alright, let’s see what this brave new world has to offer,” Tessa says to herself, striding down a worn stone path toward the nearby village.

 A soft ding in her headset makes her pause.
 Then, “Tessa?”